The Enhanced Frequency Control Capability (EFCC) Project

-As new generation technologies come online, such as solar and wind, we face challenges in maintaining the 50 Hz frequency stability on the transmission system which we are required to keep.
-Enhanced Frequency Control Capability (EFCC) is a three-year project we are leading, which is designed to find a resolution to this challenge.
+As renewable technologies come online, such as solar and wind, we face challenges in maintaining the 50 Hz frequency stability on the transmission system which we are required to keep.
+Enhanced Frequency Control Capability (EFCC) is a three-year project we are leading designed to find a resolution to this challenge.

 Traditional, large rotating power generators provide lots of inertia (the resistance of an object to any change in motion) which acts a natural aid in maintaining frequency stability.
 Renewable energy technologies introduce challenges to system stability as they do not provide inertia, meaning they cannot help maintain system frequency.
 The increased risk of rapid changes to frequency could lead to faults on the electricity network.
 As a result, we'll require a greater volume and speed of frequency response to keep the system stable.

 Designing a future of fast frequency response

 With industry and academic partners, we are trialling an innovative wide-area monitoring and control system (MCS).
 The novel system will obtain frequency data at a regional level.
 Being able to do this at a regional level will provide our control room operators with the accurate, real-time information they need to react much faster to changes to the grid.
 This will ensure the necessary actions are taken to re-balance the system and allow more informed network decisions, such as determining the most cost-effective mix of frequency response across the transmission network.